Oracle (NYSE:ORCL) Now Covered by Wolfe Research

 Wolfe Research began coverage on shares of Oracle (NYSE:ORCL) in a research note released on Wednesday morning, Analyst Ratings Network reports.
 The brokerage issued a peer perform rating and a $75.00 price objective on the enterprise software provider’s stock.

-Several other brokerages have also commented on ORCL.
-KeyCorp boosted their price target on Oracle from $70.00 to $82.00 and gave the stock an overweight rating in a research note on Monday, March 15th.
-Societe Generale reaffirmed a hold rating on shares of Oracle in a research note on Wednesday, March 17th.
-Wells Fargo & Company upped their target price on Oracle from $68.75 to $85.00 and gave the company an overweight rating in a research note on Wednesday, March 17th.
-Credit Suisse Group boosted their price target on Oracle from $75.00 to $77.00 and gave the company an outperform rating in a report on Wednesday, March 17th.
-Finally, Jefferies Financial Group set a $65.00 price target on Oracle and gave the company a neutral rating in a report on Thursday, March 11th.
-One research analyst has rated the stock with a sell rating, seventeen have given a hold rating and ten have issued a buy rating to the company’s stock.
+A number of other research firms have also issued reports on ORCL.
+Monness Crespi & Hardt upped their target price on Oracle from $82.00 to $93.00 and gave the company a buy rating in a research note on Thursday, March 11th.
+The Goldman Sachs Group initiated coverage on Oracle in a research note on Thursday, January 21st.
+They issued a sell rating and a $60.00 target price on the stock.
+Wells Fargo & Company boosted their price target on Oracle from $68.75 to $85.00 and gave the company an overweight rating in a report on Wednesday, March 17th.
+Morgan Stanley upped their price objective on Oracle from $67.00 to $73.00 and gave the stock an equal weight rating in a report on Wednesday, March 17th.
+Finally, Societe Generale reiterated a hold rating on shares of Oracle in a report on Wednesday, March 17th.
+One research analyst has rated the stock with a sell rating, seventeen have assigned a hold rating and ten have given a buy rating to the company.
 The stock currently has a consensus rating of Hold and a consensus target price of $71.36.

 Shares of NYSE:ORCL opened at $75.79 on Wednesday.
 The business’s 50 day simple moving average is $72.36 and its 200-day simple moving average is $64.13.
 The firm has a market capitalization of $218.54 billion, a price-to-earnings ratio of 22.97, a price-to-earnings-growth ratio of 1.79 and a beta of 0.76.
 The company has a debt-to-equity ratio of 7.37, a current ratio of 2.17 and a quick ratio of 2.17.
 Oracle has a 12 month low of $50.86 and a 12 month high of $80.21.